 I received a test sheet of Fabriano Artistico Extra White 140lb Cold Pressed Watercolor Paper in the December 2016 issue of Watercolor Artist magazine.

 I usually use Arches papers, mostly because that is what I have always used.
 I use both hot and cold pressed papers.
 One reason I like Arches is the consistency - I have used them for so long I know exactly how the papers will respond to different techniques.
-However, lately I have experienced problems in some Arches sheets with inconsistent sizing and areas in the paper that resist the paint.
-So I was happy to try a new paper.
+But sometimes it's good to experiment to push your technical skills and creativity.

 Here is the painting I made on the 7 x 9.75” sample sheet: